 With so many new and exciting ways to make money online, it’s hard to determine which are legit, which are a waste of time, and which will make you want to pull your hair out in utter agony for even thinking to start a blog in the first place.

 Because what is life, but having the opportunity to fail, succeed, and have a heck of a fun time while doing it?

 I love the challenge of trying to make a buck in fun and interesting ways.
 And boy, has it been a challenge.

 ‘Cuz (to let you in on a secret) the people who say how easy it is?
 They may or may not be giving it to you straight.
 At least not initially.

-Maybe they have some prior experience, or maybe they’ve had some help.
+Maybe they have some prior experience, or they’ve had some help.
 But to get the initial ball rolling — it takes gumption.
 It takes blood, sweat, and tears.
-And you gotta truly LOVE doing it.
+And you’ve got to love doing it.